 In cases where PPE reduction may be possible, the pesticide label will refer to the EPA Worker Protection Standard (WPS) regulations to decide.
-The EPA WPS criteria for when reduced or modified PPE is allowed is summarized in the flow chart.
+The EPA WPS criteria for when reduced or modified PPE is allowed is summarized in the flow chart on the following page.

-Flow Chart: When Does the WPS Say You Can Reduce or Modify PPE Inside a Cab?
+Flow Chart (text version): When Does the WPS Say You Can Reduce or Modify PPE Inside a Cab?